mattst/MultipleSelectionScroller/README_KEYS.md

 The Multiple Selection Scroller plugin has 8 different command argument and value pairings, quite a lot of new keys to add at once and remember.

 Some users will not want to use all of the plugin's functionality.
-For instance the keys to scroll directly to the first and last selections can be omitted because you can get to those selections by repeated pressing of the scroll to the previous and next selection keys (although they can be useful).
+For instance the keys to scroll directly to the first and last selections can be omitted (although they can be useful) because you can get to those selections by repeated pressing of the scroll to the previous and next selection keys.

 The commands most often used are: